leonardosos/3D_Printer_Lab/README.md

 The working temperature range for the printers are:

 - Minimum: 10°C
+- Starting: 25°C (ambient temperature by default in idle state)
 - Maximum: 300°C

 This range is also reported in the configuration file [`config.global_temperature_config.yaml`](global_temperature_config.yaml), used by the **Global Temperature (GT)** service to analyze temperature readings and determine the heat level for the fan controller (see [Readme.md](global_temperature/README.md) for more details).